About area and iteration (sprint) paths

 In the following example, Beta 1, Beta 2, Release 1.0, and Release 2.0 are defined for the MyApplication project.

-As you create the backlog of product features and tasks, you can start to assign them to the milestones by which you expect the team to finish the features and tasks.
+As you create the backlog of product features and tasks, assign them to milestones.
+Assign the features and task by which you expect the team to finish.
 As your needs change, you can add events under each major milestone that reflect how your team schedules and manages its work.

 As the following example shows, the Beta 1 iteration now contains three child nodes, one for each sprint in the Beta 1 time period.

-Iterations do not enforce any rules.
+Iterations don't enforce any rules.
 For example, you can assign a task to an iteration but not close or complete it during that iteration.
-At the end of an iteration, you should find all work items that remain active or have not been closed for that iteration and take appropriate action.
+At the end of an iteration, you should find all work items that remain active or open for that iteration and take appropriate action.
 You can, for example, move them to a different iteration or return them to the backlog.

-The Area Path and Iteration Path fields, data type=TreePath, consist of multiple node items which are separated by the backslash (\) character.
-We recommend that you minimize the names of nodes, and make sure that you conform to the following restrictions when adding child nodes:
+The Area Path and Iteration Path fields, data type=TreePath, consist of multiple node items separated by the backslash (\) character.
+Minimize the names of nodes and make sure you conform to the following restrictions when you're adding child nodes.